Information Network Assistant

 No, I’ve been trying to tell them exactly, the management, right from the beginning that this is not the way it should be.
-Because once we find that there is a breach of the rules, we tell them exactly to their face that this is not the proper way.
+Because once we find that there is a breach of the rules, we tell them exactly on their face that this is not the proper way.

 JM: Are you able to be effective?
 Do you think you’re having an impact by, by saying these things; by speaking these things?

-Yes, there is an impact now.
+Yeah, there is an impact now.

 It seems there’s a change, there’s a change.
 There’s a, there’s change at least now.
 People respect the rules.
 But initially there was no respect for the rules.
 A person can just decide: you have five candidates, okay, three are qualified, the two are not qualified.
-But because you have the power to select out of the list who you want, so you can just take the last one even if he doesn’t qualify, he or she doesn’t qualify.
+But because you have the power to select out of the list who you want, so you can just take the last one even if he doesn’t qualify, he or she does not qualify.